Key takeaways

 Reinsurance as “event risk” credit

-A helpful way to frame reinsurance is to compare it to corporate bonds – steady income with occasional loss events – while remembering the loss trigger is different.
-“Corporate bond investors receive steady income but may occasionally incur a credit loss if the bond issuer is unable or unwilling to make timely principal and interest payments,” says Natalie Burke, co-head of public markets manager research with U.S. Bank Asset Management Group.
+One useful way to understand reinsurance is to compare it to corporate bonds, while recognizing the loss trigger differs.
+“Corporate bond investors receive a stream of income but may occasionally incur a credit loss if the bond issuer is unable or unwilling to make timely principal and interest payments,” says Natalie Burke, co-head of public markets manager research with U.S. Bank Asset Management Group.
 “Investors must determine whether the income stream is sufficient to offset periodic credit losses of varying magnitude.
 It is similar with reinsurance, with losses determined by specific catastrophic loss events.”

 What’s the historical performance of reinsurance?

-Reinsurance returns naturally vary because catastrophic events don’t occur on a schedule.
-Even so, historical results show annualized returns exceeding 7% since 2002, comparing favorably with high-yield bonds and U.S. equities over the same span.
-1
+Reinsurance returns vary because catastrophic events do not follow a predictable schedule.
+Historical results show annualized returns exceeding 7% since 2002, comparing favorably with high-yield bonds and U.S. equities over the same period.
+1 Those results came with lower annualized volatility.

-* 2025 indicates income and total return year-to-date through 10/31/25.
-Sources: U.S. Bank Asset Management Group, Bloomberg, 12/31/2004 to 10/31/2025.
+Sources: U.S. Bank Asset Management Group, Bloomberg, 12/31/2004 to 12/31/2025.
 Total return figures represent the sum of income and bond price changes, the latter of which includes insured losses resulting from catastrophic events.
 Returns tend to be lower during periods of severe insured loss events.
 Income returns provide a buffer against the potential for losses stemming from event risk.
 Historically, high coupon payments have more than offset occasional losses.

 A central appeal of reinsurance is that its return drivers can differ from what moves equities and core fixed income.
-“Unlike stocks and bonds, performance of insurance-linked securities is not tied to the economic cycle, Federal Reserve monetary policy, or shifting investor sentiment,” says Burke.
+“Unlike stocks and bonds, performance of ILS is not tied to the economic cycle or shifting investor sentiment,” says Burke.
 “This is because of its different risk sources, specifically losses from catastrophes rather than a downturn in the business cycle.”

 Understanding return correlations of different assets

-Over a 24-year period, reinsurance showed low correlation versus a 60% stock/40% bond portfolio, which implies potential diversification benefits when paired thoughtfully with traditional assets.
-That said, correlations can change, and outcomes still depend on timing, pricing, and the specific risks an investor accepts.
+Over a 24-year period, reinsurance showed low correlation versus a 60% stock/40% bond portfolio.
+Lower correlation can support diversification when investors combine assets thoughtfully.
+Correlations can change over time, and outcomes still depend on purchase timing, premium pricing, and the specific catastrophe risks an investor accepts.

-Reinsurance also reflects how the world is evolving.
-Developed economies still dominate the insured asset market, but emerging economies may expand coverage needs if recent trends continue.
-That expansion can enhance the global diversification story while providing capital that supports growing overseas insurance demand.
+Reinsurance also reflects the world’s evolving insurance needs.
+Developed economies still dominate the insured asset market, but emerging economies may require more coverage if recent trends continue.
+Broader coverage needs could expand the opportunity set for reinsurers and ILS investors while providing capital that supports growing overseas insurance demand.

 What risks do reinsurance investors face?

-The primary risk is straightforward: substantial losses can follow major natural disasters.
-Investor outcomes can also shift with entry and exit timing, changes in premium pricing and the frequency, magnitude, and location of events.
-The most investor-relevant question becomes whether the premiums you earn sufficiently compensate for the specific event risks you are underwriting.
+The primary risk is clear: major natural disasters can produce substantial losses.
+Investor outcomes can also shift based on purchase and redemption timing, changes in premium pricing and the frequency, magnitude, and location of insured events.
+The most important investor question is whether the premiums earned provide enough compensation for the specific risks being underwritten.

-Wildfires tend to dominate news cycles, yet long history is harder to evaluate due to limited reliable data.
-National Interagency Fire Center data since 1983 indicate that the number of wildfires has decreased while the area burned has increased in recent years.
-That pattern matters for reinsurance because severity – and therefore loss size – can drive results more than event counts alone.
-3
+Wildfires also draw significant attention, but reliable historical data can be more limited.
+National Interagency Fire Center data since 1984 indicate that the number of wildfires has decreased while the area burned has increased in recent years.
+3 For reinsurance investors, the size of losses can matter more than event counts alone.

 How reinsurance premiums can respond after losses

-Unlike a static coupon, reinsurance pricing can adjust as conditions evolve.
+Reinsurance pricing can adjust as conditions change.
+Unlike many traditional bonds with fixed coupon payments, reinsurance contracts can reflect updated views of risk after major loss events.
 “Reinsurers typically modify premiums to reflect changing loss expectations,” says Burke.
 “Expectations are derived based on data assessing the risk of natural disasters occurring and potential losses associated with them.”
-This pricing discipline is central to long-run viability because it’s how the market attempts to rebuild capital and sustain the ability to pay claims.

 Why the industry’s incentives matter